janglsz/kjang/README.md

 * Mochawesome video recording / screen captures on test failure/success
 * Disable overriding of existing test reports
 * Chaining of class methods in the test file
+* Add a BDD framework for Gherkin syntax GIVEN-WHEN-THEN

 KNOWN ISSUES:
 1. Issues with Chrome: